vim-denops/denops-documentation/src/tutorial/developing-more-applicative-plugin.md

 ![](../img/developing-more-applicative-plugin-1.png)

 Well done!
 But it is a little boring...
-So let's try to modify the code to make the maze output to a buffer.
+So let's try to modify the code to make a generated maze output to a buffer.

 ```ts:main.ts
 import { Denops } from "https://deno.land/x/denops_std@v1.0.0-beta.2/mod.ts";